-Perils

-The amount charged during the term on policies and contracts issued, renewed or reinsured by an insurance company or reinsurance company.
+Perils This term refers to the causes of possible loss in the property issued, renewed or reinsured by an insurance company or reinsurance company.
 Written premium is premium registered on the books of an issuer or reinsurer at the time a policy is issued and paid for.
 Unearned premium is premium for a future exposure period.
 Earned premium is written premium minus unearned premium for an individual policy.